Registrations now open for 2020!

 This new outdoor festival is a celebration of everything outdoors with trail races, mountain bike sportives, camping, live music, guest speakers, food foraging, axe throwing and many others activities taking place across the weekend.

-Runners will receive an exclusive 30% discount code for camping in their confirmation emails.
+Runners will receive an exclusive 30% discount code for camping in their confirmation emails (TBC for 2020, but we are hopeful this will be repeated).
 This can be used against Early Bird and Full price tickets.
 It can not be used on the day.
 Find out more and booked your festival tickets here.

-This year there is going to be a suggested donation of £5 per adult in form of raffle tickets for race Spectator Tickets at the event.
-The first prize is £10,000!!
+This year there is going to be a Spectator Ticket which gives access to the race main festival area (music and food) as well as the start and finish.
+It can either by be in the form of a £5 ticket, or £5 worth of raffle tickets with a first prize is £10,000!!
 There is no donation required for children, though the more tickets you get, the greater the chances are of winning!
 The Spectator ticket includes admission to the festival site, the race village (start/finish areas) and access to all the caterers and main music stage.
 It does not include any of the free activities which are included in the festival Day Ticket price, such as the free talks by inspirational speakers, free climbing wall, free camp fire talks etc. If you wish to partake in any of these activities then you can Pay As You Go at each activity, or return to the entrance and upgrade your Spectator Ticket for a Day Ticket and then all this is included in your wristband.

 The Cheddar Gorge Omnium sees runners take on 4 events over an afternoon (Bronze or Silver) or 5 events over days (Gold) with a final ranking based on the finish positions across each event.
 Runners collect a 5 or 6 piece medal for the Omnium races!
 The Omnium is a fun, multi event challenge, in a friendly and inclusive atmosphere.
 Runners will rotate around the first 3 events (Sprint, Hill Climb, Middle Distance) according to which Group you select on the registration form.
 All runners will then take part in the Endurance event (6km or 10km) together on the Saturday afternoon.
 Gold Omnium races will also take part in the Half Marathon on the Sunday as their fifth event.